Message From the Board

 What is a BIA?

-A BIA is a non-profit association within a specified catchment area definited by its Constitution.
-The geographic area designated by a municipality for a BIA, is also sometimes called a BIA.
-The Bronte BIA in southwest Oakville is comprised of a group of merchants within the boundaries definited by its Constitution, who join together with the official approval of the Corporation of the Town of Oakville.
-Its main purpose is to create a self-help program to promote and stimulate local business.
-Our concept is simple and straight forward – request that the Town of Oakville collect an annual levy from businesses, provide that funding on an annual basis to an elected board of volunteers, and devote the money to improving and marketing the area.
+A BIA is a non-profit association, a local board reporting to the Municipality.
+The Bronte BIA of southwest Oakville represents a business district comprised of a group of merchants within the boundaries defined by its Constitution, who join together with the purpose of promoting and stimulating local business and tourism.
+The BIA concept is simple and straight forward – request that the Town of Oakville collect an annual levy from businesses, provide that funding on an annual basis to an elected board of volunteers, and devote the money to improving and marketing the area.

 Since 1970, the Municipal Act has included provisions for BIAs.
 There have been changes from time to time.
 For example, on January 1, 2007, most of the Municipal Statute Law Amendment Act, 2006 (Bill 130) came into force.
 This Act provided municipalities with new powers, flexibility and autonomy to meet local expectations and fulfill responsibilities.